Save $750 on EF EcoFlow's DELTA 2 1,024Wh power station with 220W solar panel for $899

-Just in time for the winter months ahead, EF EcoFlow has begun its early Black Friday deals, with Amazon now offering the DELTA 2 Solar Generator with a 220W Solar Panel for $899 shipped, after clipping the on-page $650 off coupon.
+As part of its Black Friday sales, Amazon is taking up to 42% off a selection of EF EcoFlow power stations, solar panels, and bundled kits.
+One of the most notable deals is the DELTA 2 Solar Generator with a 220W Solar Panel for $899 shipped, after clipping the on-page $650 off coupon.
 Down from its $1,649 price tag, this solar generator has only received one previous discount this year, which happened to be a part of the short-lived fall Prime Day deals.
 Today’s discount is the first major price cut to continue past a two-day limit, coming in as a 39% markdown off the going rate, and landing $100 above the all-time low from the earlier two-day event.

 The DELTA 2 boasts a 1,024Wh capacity that can be expanded up to 3,000Wh with the addition of extra batteries (sold separately).
 It is able to fully recharge in up to six hours with the included 220W solar panel, and its IP68 waterproof rating ensures protection against water, dust, and debris while you’re out in the wilds of the world.
 You’ll be able to monitor and control the DELTA 2’s settings in real-time on the EcoFlow app via Wi-Fi or Bluetooth.
 It also offers 15 port options to cover all your appliance and device charging needs: six ACs, four USB-As, two USB-Cs, and three DCs.
 Head below to read more.